Genesis 9: 13 – I set My bow [rainbow] in the cloud, and it shall be a token or sign of a covenant or solemn pledge between Me and the earth.

-Some of us may have a slightly more ‘colourful’ past than others and causes us to feel that we are not good enough.
+Some of us may have a slightly more ‘colorful’ past than others and that causes us to feel that we are not good enough.
 I remember once someone said Jesus came to redeem the sinners.
 Does it matter if the sin was ‘big’ or ‘small’?
 In God’s eyes all sin is just that – sin.
-Isaiah 43: 18 & 19 reminds us to: 18 Do not [earnestly] remember the former things; neither consider the things of old.
-19 Behold, I am doing a new thing!
+Isaiah 43: 18 & 19 reminds us to: Do not [earnestly] remember the former things; neither consider the things of old.
+Behold, I am doing a new thing!
 Now it springs forth; do you not perceive and know it and will you not give heed to it?
 I will even make a way in the wilderness and rivers in the desert.

 What causes us to keep remembering the things God has already forgiven us for?
 I can’t say for anyone else but I can say for myself – sometimes I look back and think – could you have done a more stupid, reckless immature thing??
 I wonder how I could be so faithless that I would take matters into my own hands and not trust God.
 Need I say that I would have messed things up so much then felt ashamed to go to God and ask for his forgiveness and help?
-I also believe the shame of what we’ve done when we realise our mistakes keeps us in this place.
+I also believe the shame of what we’ve done when we realize our mistakes keeps us in this place.